Greg Jackson (MMA trainer): History

 Greg Jackson was born in Washington D.C. to Kris and Jim Jackson, who were Quakers originally from the Midwest.
 Jackson and his family moved to Albuquerque, New Mexico when he was three years old.
 Jackson came from a family of wrestlers (his father, brother, and uncle were all champions in the sport).
 Jackson grew up in a rough neighborhood, and began learning martial arts to defend himself.
 As a result, he was suspended from school for instigating fights on more than one occasion.
 In 1992, after graduating from Rio Grande High School, Jackson founded his own martial art, Gaidojutsu, which combines rudimentary techniques from catch wrestling and Muay Thai with basic judo locks.
 His school officially turned into an MMA school in 2000.
 In 2007, Jackson teamed up with striking coach Mike Winkeljohn, which was a seminal moment for Jackson's academy; since then, the gym has been known as Jackson Wink MMA Academy (JW MMA Academy), representing the partnership between Jackson and Winkeljohn.

 Awards

-Greg Jackson and his gyms have won five World MMA Awards altogether.
+Greg Jackson and his gym have won five World MMA Awards altogether.
 He won the Coach of the Year award in 2009, 2010 and 2011.
 His old gym, Greg Jackson Fighting Systems won the Gym of the Year award in 2009.
 The contemporary Jackson-Wink MMA Academy won the same award in 2015.

-Books

-In 2009, Jackson released an instructional book about his fighting style called Jackson's MMA - The Stand Up Game.
-In 2010, Jackson released another instructional book about his ground fighting style called Jackson's MMA - The Ground Game.